EHDS Logical Information Models

 Clinical information models as HL7 FHIR logical models

-The information models approach used by Xt-EHR for EHDS follows the ISO 13972 standard "Health informatics — Clinical information models — Characteristics, structures and requirements."
+The models approach used by Xt-EHR for EHDS follows the ISO 13972 standard "Health informatics — Clinical information models — Characteristics, structures and requirements."

 Differential vs Snapshot view

-When navigating to a page of a logical model, the default tab that opens is the Differential view.
+When navigating to a page of a model, the default tab that opens is the Differential view.
 This means, that in case the model is derived from another model, only the differences are shown on this page.

-For example, the Laboratory Observation model is derived from the general Observation model, and only adds a few constraints and elements that are specific to the laboratory use case.
+For example, the Laboratory Observation model is derived from the general Observation model, and adds a few constraints and elements that are specific to the laboratory use case.
 For derived models:

 • The Differential view shows only the differences from the model it’s based on;